ShenglongZhou/FedGiA/README.md

 # FedGiA
 This Matlab package solves federated learning problems via gradient descent and inexact ADMM

-To implement this solver, please

-run demonXXXX.m to solve different problems
+To implement this solver, please run demonXXXX.m to see how it works

 This source code contains the algorithm described in: